valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 Create a background child process with the current frozen snapshot of the main process where you can do some processing in the background without affecting / freezing the traffic and no need for threads and GIL locking.
-Note that Redis allows for only one concurrent fork.
+Note that Valkey allows for only one concurrent fork.
 When the child wants to exit, it should call [`RedisModule_ExitFromChild`](#RedisModule_ExitFromChild).
 If the parent wants to kill the child it should call [`RedisModule_KillForkChild`](#RedisModule_KillForkChild) The done handler callback will be executed on the parent process when the